Skip to content

 Q: Which landing page works best for PPC traffic?

-A: Dedicated PPC landing pages aligned to ad content and offers convert best.
+A: Dedicated PPC landing pages aligned with ad content and offer the best conversion.

 Q: Does pay per click advertising require constant management?